harshilparmar/React-Chart-Tutorial/README.md

 For setting state we have to extract name and value from event object.
 Here updatedState is temporary variable for mutating state.

-For more details,you can visit below links: https://reactjs.org/docs/forms.html
+For more details,you can visit: https://reactjs.org/docs/forms.html

 #### Add Dynamic form field